IanCStewart/ruis-loyalty-app/README.md

 2. Open the app in Expo

 After `Packager started!` appeared in your terminal you should see an QR code with some other instructions.
-To run the app on your Android device point the expo QR scanner towards the code in your terminal *(OR send the link below the QR code, this should look somewhat like `Your app is now running at URL: exp://10.0.1.19:19000`, too yourself and open this link; Or send the link by email by pressing `s` on your keyboard and the filling in your email)*.
+To run the app on your Android device point the expo QR scanner towards the code in your terminal *(OR send the link below the QR code, this should look somewhat like `Your app is now running at URL: exp://10.0.1.19:19000`, too yourself and open this link; OR send the link by email by pressing `s` on your keyboard and the filling in your email)*.
 The expo app should open the project.

 3. Use the app on your Android device